LSURice/program-website/people.md

 top-p1="Dr. Maulana is a postdoctoral associate with Dr. Famoso.
-His research involves developing, validating, and optimizing genomic prediction methodologies for immediate application in the breeding program, as well as financial modeling to determine cost-benefit trade-offs associated with integration of new technologies.
+His research involves developing, validating, and optimizing genomic prediction methodologies for immediate application in the breeding program.
 The primary goal of his research is to reduce costs, while improving breeding efficiency and increasing genetic gain."

 top-p2="
 Dr. Maulana received a BS in Crop Science from Bunda College of Agriculture in Malawi.
-After working as breeder in Malwai he went on to obtain a MS and PhD in Plant Breeding and Genetics from Kansas State University.
+After working as breeder in Malwai he obtained a MS and PhD in Plant Breeding and Genetics from Kansas State University.
 At KSU, he worked on cold tolerance and prediction for sorghum hybrid performance.
 Most recently, he worked as a postdoctoral researcher in the Small Grains Breeding Lab at Noble Research Institute developing genomic selection models